0xtf/testmynids.org/README.md

 * Several known malware-related user agents
 * HTTPS - Known bad CA's
 * Tor - .onion response and random Tor nodes connection

-If you want to run the tests manually, you can.
-To make things a bit easier, the script in this repository *(only requirements are wget, curl and nc, which should be included in your distro)* does make all the tests available from a single file.

 ## Have an idea for a new test?